PaulHazelden/TheOtherPlace/Supporters.md

 # Jesus and the Other Place: Supporters

 This is a list of the people who believe that *Jesus and the Other Place* needs to be published, and are willing to say so in public.
+If you woudl like to be added to this list, please [complete this short form](https://forms.gle/WdtHYqaW535saqzB9).
+Thanks!

 **Roger Forster**.
 A wonderful Church leader, who recently died.
 Roger founded Ichthus Christian Fellowship, and wrote numerous helpful books.